vik-s/quartz/content/projects/newsletter/short form/Framework for Presentations.md

 It doesn't not have to be a financial metric if you can't pin one down.
 You can point out the importance in many other ways -- applicability to other products, reduction of design cycle time, improvements in accuracy, or any other metric that underscores the impact of your work.

-Finally, you can briefly mention why your solution actually works.
-For example,

-> "The approach I will present today shows improvements to {problem} based on {principle} that ensures that {bad things} do not happen under {conditions}."

-So now the audience knows why they are listening to you, and what ideas your solutions involve.
-This engages their interest and they are motivated to keep listening.

 ### The WHAT

-Now that your audience understands why they are even listening to you in the first place.
+Now that your audience understands why they are listening to you, you need to tell them WHAT exactly you did in one simple sentence.

-**The "What"**
+Let's continue the same example from earlier.

+> "The improvement is possible because of {reason} and I used"

+### The HOW

 - What exactly did you do to solve it?
 - What kind of improvement did you achieve?
 - Explain the idea behind your solution in one sentence
--